reStrike-d-o-o/reStrike_VTA_Cursor/docs/requirements/instant-video-replay-prd.md

 - Right content area for selected drawer
 - Each drawer is a modular section for advanced features
 - Diagnostics & Logs Manager: Logging and Download Logs are side by side above Live Data, which is scrollable and auto-scrolls as data arrives.
 Download Logs uses a table for log files; double-clicking a row downloads the file.
 Dropdown filters the table.
+- Backend wiring for Diagnostics & Logs Manager is in progress: Tauri commands for logging toggles, log file listing, log file download, and live data streaming.
+See todo list for progress.

 See [FRONTEND_DEVELOPMENT_SUMMARY.md] and [ui-design-document.md] for implementation details.